 So I decided to get help …

-When I had had the kids, the family was over helping me out, we had an Early childhood center to go to normalize what was going on and share the highs and lows of parenting.
+When I had the kids, the family was over helping me out, we had an Early childhood center to go to normalize what was going on and share the highs and lows of parenting.
 So I enrolled in Puppy Class

-Week 1 I felt overwhelmed again having to do homework and reading and monitoring toilet training.
+In week 1 I felt overwhelmed again having to do homework and reading and monitoring toilet training.

 So I did what we encourage our kids to do ask the teacher/trainer for help.
 I did what I would have done with the kids I talked to the midwife/trainer.
 I needed help

 Every family is different, each of us raises our kids differently.